SaraKim-sy/Beer-Recommendation-App/README.md

 ## Deployment
-This app is deployed publicly on Heroku, click [here](https://beer-recommendation-app.herokuapp.com/) to check it out!
+This app is deployed publicly on Heroku, click [here](https://beer-recommendation-app.herokuapp.com/){:target="_blank" rel="noopener"} to check it out!

 ## <a name="technologies">Technologies</a>